cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ### Blind {#blind}

-rsabssa_blind encodes an input message and blinds it with the server's public key.
+The Blind function encodes an input message and blinds it with the server's public key.
 It outputs the blinded message to be sent to the server, encoded as a byte string, and the corresponding inverse, an integer.
 RSAVP1 and EMSA-PSS-ENCODE are as defined in Section 5.2.2 and Section 9.1.1 of {{!RFC8017}}, respectively.
 If this function fails